 Freezing pesto

-Thankfully, pesto freezes well!
+Thankfully, leftover pesto freezes well!
 So if you want to make a big batch when using up your crop of basil, you can set Future You up for delicious pesto whenever you need it.

 You can also freeze portions in ice cube trays, and then after they’ve frozen solid you can store them in freezer-safe plastic bags.